-- 1.1 Tactran is the statutory Regional Transport Partnership (RTP) covering the Angus, Dundee City, Perth & Kinross and Stirling Council areas. - 1.2 Regional Transport Partnerships are amongst those listed public authorities in Scotland who are covered by and have a duty to meet the requirements of the Equality Act 2010 and the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012. - 1.3 Tactran's principal statutory role and duty is to create, develop and oversee the delivery of the statutory Regional Transport Strategy.
+- 1.1 Tactran is the statutory Regional Transport Partnership (RTP) covering the Angus, Dundee City, Perth & Kinross and Stirling Council areas. - 1.2 Regional Transport Partnerships are amongst those listed public authorities in Scotland that are covered by and have a duty to meet the requirements of the Equality Act 2010 and the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012. - 1.3 Tactran's principal statutory role and duty is to create, develop and oversee the delivery of the statutory Regional Transport Strategy.
 The original Tactran Regional Transport Strategy 2008 2023 was prepared in accordance with the requirements of the Transport (Scotland) Act 2005 (the Act), subordinate regulations and associated Regional Transport Strategy (RTS) Guidance.
 The RTS 2008-2023 gained Ministerial approval in June 2008. - 1.4 The Act requires that RTPs periodically review and update their Strategies to take account of and reflect changes to the policy, economic, social and environmental contexts within which the Partnership operates and which the RTS needs to reflect and influence.
 During 2014/15 and 2015/16 the Partnership undertook a comprehensive refresh of the RTS, in consultation with a wide range of key stakeholders, including equalities interests.
 A series of workshops and other consultations with key stakeholders informed updating of the RTS to take account of all relevant policy and other changes since approval of the RTS 2008 2023. - 1.5 The RTS Refresh was also a focus for mainstreaming the equality duty during the 2-year equalities reporting period.
-A key part of the RTS Refresh process was the undertaking of an Equality Impact Assessment (EqIA), which was informed by consultation with the Partnership's Equalities Forum and other equalities representatives, and a Strategic Environmental Assessment (SEA), in accordance with legislative requirements. - 1.6 The Regional Transport Strategy 2015-2036 Refresh was formally approved by the Minister for Transport and the Islands in July 2015.
+A key part of the RTS Refresh process was the undertaking of an Equality Impact Assessment (EIA), which was informed by consultation with the Partnership's Equalities Forum and other equalities representatives, and a Strategic Environmental Assessment (SEA), in accordance with legislative requirements. - 1.6 The Regional Transport Strategy 2015-2036 Refresh was formally approved by the Minister for Transport and the Islands in July 2015.
 Following approval of the RTS 2015-2036 Refresh the Partnership has undertaken a full review and updating of the RTS Delivery Plan.
 This included a comprehensive review and alignment with all relevant national, regional and local delivery/action plans which have emerged since the original RTS was approved in 2008.
 The updated RTS Delivery Plan 2016-2021 was approved by the Partnership Board on 14 June 2016.
-Individual interventions included within the RTS Delivery Plan will be assessed for equalities and environmental impacts by the relevant delivery agency/partner in accordance with statutory obligations.
+The Delivery Plan was subject to further review in the context of the Local Outcome Improvement Plans (LOIPs) and approved by the Partnership on 26 June 2018.
+Individual interventions included within the RTS Delivery Plan have been assessed for equalities and environmental impacts by the relevant delivery agency/partner in accordance with statutory obligations.